Open source · MIT

 Free for open source.
 Always.

-• Unlimited public repositories
+• Unlimited repositories, public or private

 Read the docs, peek at the source, or just sign in.